 - Route 542 | Chandler Express: Modify outbound trip times to better serve riders

 - Same day paratransit service eliminated.
 Non-ADA certification will no longer be available.

 The Regional Bus Rapid Transit (BRT) Feasibility Study is exploring the interest in and feasibility of implementing BRT in the MAG Region.
 Working in partnership with member agencies, the study will also recommend a preliminary set of locations where a regional BRT network could connect to the planned City of Phoenix BRT investments.

 The results of the regional study will serve as a springboard for member agencies to host their own discussions about the potential for implementing BRT.
 This study and the associated outreach process will give communities a head start in future implementation through an enhanced understanding of BRT opportunities, challenges and feasibility.

 ADA Paratransit is shared-ride, door-to-door or curb-to-curb transportation (provided in vans and/or taxicabs) that is provided to people with disabilities who are unable, or have limited ability because of their disability, to use fixed-route buses or trains.
 For service, call 602-716-2200.

 Valley Metro operates bus service 365 days a year, with an extensive list of routes traveling through the Valley.
-Several Chandler bus routes make connections to the light rail.
-METRO light rail provides a convenient train service from Mesa to Tempe and Phoenix.
-Route maps and schedules for Bus and Light Rail can be found at: ValleyMetro.org, or call Customer Service at 602-253-5000.
+Several Chandler bus routes make connections to METRO light rail, which provides convenient train service from Mesa to Tempe and Phoenix.
+Route maps and schedules for Bus and Light Rail can be found at Valley Metro, or call Customer Service at 602-253-5000.